-Dr. Janelle Larson is the Interim Associate Dean for Academic Affairs and an Associate Professor of Agricultural Economics.
+Dr. Janelle Larson is an Associate Professor of Agricultural Economics.
 Larson’s primary research interests are in rural economic development and land tenure issues, both internationally and domestically.
 She has researched land titling and land markets in Latin America and has looked at the effects of development on agriculture in urbanizing areas domestically.
 Larson is also involved in an interdisciplinary teaching, research and outreach economic development project in Kenya.
 Larson teaches courses in economics, agricultural economics and community economic development.

 Lorenzo, Oswaldo, Paul D. Esqueda and Janelle B. Larson.
 Forthcoming.
 Safety and Ethics in the Global Workplace: Asymmetries in Culture and Infrastructure.
 Journal of Business Ethics.

 Larson, Janelle M., Stephen M. Smith, David G. Abler and Carolina Trevelli.
 2003.
 An Economic Analysis of Land Titling in Peru.
 Quarterly Journal of International Agriculture.
 42(1):79-97.

 M.Sc., Agricultural Economics, University of Oxford

 B.S., Animal Sciences and Industry, Kansas State University